AndyMills-CloudBeard/beardctl/README.md

 > ⚠️ If you're using tools like `tfenv` or other custom wrappers, running `beardctl env setup` may cause issues.

-To install all required dependencies on macOS:
+To install all required dependencies on macOS (ONLY IF MISSING ANY):

 ```sh
 beardctl env setup